Aries A. Arugay

 Google Scholar | Twitter

-He was previously a visiting scholar at Carter Center (Venezuela), Universidad Mayor de San Simón (Bolivia), Chulalongkorn University (Thailand), the University of Sydney (Australia), Jeju Peace Institute (South Korea) and the National Institute of Defense Studies (Japan), the University of Michigan, (US), and the ISEAS Yusof-Ishak Institute (Singapore).
+He is also a Visiting Senior Fellow (nonresident) in the Institute of Southeast Asian Studies-Yusof Ishak Institute in Singapore where he serves as Coordinator of its Philippine Studies Programme.
+He was previously a visiting scholar at Carter Center (Venezuela), Universidad Mayor de San Simón (Bolivia), Chulalongkorn University (Thailand), the University of Sydney (Australia), Jeju Peace Institute (South Korea), National Institute of Defense Studies (Japan), and the University of Michigan, (US).

 Aries is the Editor-in-Chief of Asian Politics & Policy, a Scopus-indexed journal in political science and international relations published by Wiley-Blackwell and the US-based Policy Studies Organization.
-He also serves in the editorial boards of the Philippine Political Science Journal, the Philippine Journal of Social Sciences and the Humanities, the Voluntaristics Review, Local Administration Journal, Sinergi: Journal of Strategic Studies and International Affairs, and Afro-Ásia.
+He also serves in the editorial boards of the Philippine Political Science Journal, Philippine Journal of Social Sciences and the Humanities, Voluntaristics Review, Local Administration Journal, Sinergi, Afro-Ásia, and Contemporary Southeast Asia.
 Aries was also elected as a Senior Fellow of the Philippine Public Safety College, a Fellow of the Social Weather Stations, and a regular member of the National Research Council of the Philippines and the Philippine-American Academy of Science and Engineering.
+In 2024, he was invited to join the Global Challenges to Democracy Working Group formed by the Toda Peace Institute.
+He is also a member of the Democratic Erosion Consortium based in Brown University.

 In recognition of his accomplishments, Aries received the 2019 Sheth International Alumni Award for Exceptional Achievement from his alma mater Georgia State University for his “exemplary and longstanding record of achievement in teaching, research or public service in the international arena”.
 He is the first Filipino and political scientist to receive this award.
 In 2020, the National Academy of Science and Technology of the Philippines awarded him as an Outstanding Young Scientist (Political Science) for his contributions to the “study of democratization processes and consolidation, security sector reform, and strategic studies in the Philippines and Asia”.